 After correcting for instrument drift, it still remains to apply a barycentric correction to the velocities to account for the motion of the Earth.
 This is done using our own software written in IDL.
-Diurnal motion is corrected using an algorithm adapted from the IRAF procedure 'rvcorrect' in the NOAO package.
-Annual motion is corrected using the 'baryvel' routine from the IDL astronomy library (ref. http://idlastro.gsfc.nasa.gov), which is based on the algorithm from Stumpff (1980).
+Diurnal motion is corrected using an algorithm adapted from the IRAF procedure rvcorrect in the NOAO package.
+Annual motion is corrected using the baryvel routine from the IDL astronomy library, which is based on the algorithm from Stumpff (1980).

-At the completion of the data processing, the 90 stars in the survey fell into three catagories: (1) 75 of the stars exhibited less than 2.5σ RV scatter about a mean value; (2) 10 stars had RV variations between 2.5σ and 1000 m s^{-1} rms about the mean; and (3) 5 stars were spectroscopic binaries with RV variations larger than 1000 m s^{-1} rms.
-Only stars in the second group were considered candidates for harboring a planet and, of those ten stars, HD 102195 appeared to be the most promising candidate.
+At the completion of the data processing, the 90 stars in the survey fell into three categories: (1) 75 of the stars exhibited less than 2.5 σ RV scatter about a mean value, (2) 10 stars had RV variations between 2.5 σ and 1000 m s-1 rms about the mean, and (3) 5 stars were spectroscopic binaries with RV variations larger than 1000 m s-1 rms.
+Only stars in the second group were considered candidates for harboring a planet, and of those 10 stars, HD 102195 appeared to be the most promising candidate.